 - Is the default messenger for the Android Copperhead OS.

-If you do not want to use or install the Google Play store, Silence is a good secure replacement for the Play Store dependent Signal app because Silence will work without any proprietary Google services.
-Signal will not work at all without the Play Store installed on your phone.
 For trademark reasons, Silence is currently not available on Play Store in the U.S., but you can still download Silence in the U.S. from F-Droid, a repository of Free and Open Source (FOSS) apps on the Android platform supported by the Free Software Foundation (FSF).